 Prerequisite, 22.
 Insects, their nature, structure, life history, and economic importance; insect orders, representative families and types.
-An insect collection is made.
+An insect collection is made (the department reserves the right to retain any specimens).

 3:146.
 GENERAL GENETICS.
 3 credits.

 Principles of heredity illustrated by plant and animal organisms.
 22 or equivalent desirable as background.